-Differences in photovoltaic system sizes: If customer demand were otherwise equal, a larger photovoltaic system size would result in a greater portion of the total production of the system being exported, and smaller portion consumed onsite.
+Differences in solar photovoltaic system sizes: If customer demand were otherwise equal, a larger solar photovoltaic system size would result in a greater portion of the total generation of the system being exported to the grid, and smaller portion used onsite.

-Differences in actual monthly exports and deliveries: Building size and the mixture of end uses can contribute to differences in total customer demand, which would contribute to a difference in actual monthly exports and deliveries.
-Higher full requirements consumption, with equal production, would result in lower exports.
+Differences in actual monthly exports and deliveries: Building size and the types of load the customer has can contribute to differences in total customer demand, which could cause a difference in actual monthly exports and deliveries.
+Higher total usage, with the same generation, would result in lower exports.

-Different amounts of solar irradiance and PV production in the two regions: Idaho customer-generators are concentrated primarily in counties surrounding Idaho Falls.
+Different amounts of solar irradiance (how intense the sunshine is) and PV generation in the two regions: Idaho customer-generators are concentrated primarily in counties surrounding Idaho Falls.
 This is 150 miles north of Logan, Utah, where most of the Northern Utah Customers are concentrated.
-Geographic differences could produce different levels of solar irradiance and PV production.
+Geographic differences could produce different levels of solar irradiance and PV generation.